leapfrogtechnology/android-guidelines/README.md

 - res : Contains all non-code resources, such as XML layouts, UI strings, and bitmap images, divided into corresponding sub-directories.

 #### The Android Project View
-To see the actual file structure of the project including all files hidden from the Android view, select Projectfrom the dropdown at the top of the Project window.
+To see the actual file structure of the project including all files hidden from the Android view, select Project from the dropdown at the top of the Project window.
 When you select Project view, you can see a lot more files and directories.
 The most important of which are the following:

     module-name/